 - 1% if the guaranteed portion is $150,000 or less

 - 3% over $150,000 up to and including $700,000

 - 3.5% for loans greater than $700,000

 Typically, a bank is going to want an SBA guarantee if they see some risk in the project like insufficient collateral or equity.
-While the SBA does make more capital available for small businesses through taking some of the risk away from the bank, the business must not only meet the underwriting requirements of the bank but also SBA’s stringent requirements.
-Another thing to note as one would expect anytime the government gets involved, there will be a great amount of paperwork and can add several months to get approval, depending on the program.
-On the plus side, however, you can get a longer term and lower the monthly payment.
+While the SBA makes more capital available for small businesses by taking some of the risk away from the bank, the business must meet the underwriting requirements of the bank and SBA’s stringent requirements.
+Another thing to note, as one would expect, anytime the government gets involved, there will be a great amount of paperwork and can add several months to get approval, depending on the program.
+On the plus side, however, you can get a longer-term and lower the monthly payment.

 - Businesses owned by developers and landlords that do not actively use or occupy the assets acquired or improved with the loan proceeds (except when the property is leased to the business at zero profit for the property’s owners)

 - Life insurance companies

 - Businesses located in a foreign country (businesses in the U.S. owned by aliens may qualify)